The congruence subgroup problem for a family of branch groups: Introduction

 A main tool in proving these theorems is understanding the abelianization of the rigid stabilizers.
 This knowledge also allows us to prove:

 \begin{theorem*}[\ref{thm:justinfinite}] $G_n$ is just infinite if and only if $n\neq 3$. \end{theorem*}

 We show that the triviality of the rigid kernel is not necessarily inherited by finite index subgroups, even if they are maximal.
-In doing so, we produce infinitely many new examples of branch groups with non-trivial rigid kernel which add to the only currently known example of the Hanoi towers group.
 In Section \ref{sec:wpandab}, we put a function $\epsilon$ on $G_n$ which is used in the next theorem.